DS-100/debugging-guide/projA2/projA2.md

 <center><img src = "under_overfit.png" width = "500"></img></a></center>

-Consider visualizing the relationship between the features you've chosen and the (Log) Sale Price and removing the features that are not highly correlated to decrease model complexity.
+Consider visualizing the relationship between the features you've chosen and the `(Log) Sale Price` and removing the features that are not highly correlated to decrease model complexity.
 Removing outliers can also help your model generalize better and prevent it from fitting to noise in the data.
 Methods like cross-validation allow you to get a better sense of where you lie along the validation error curve.
+Feel free to take a look at the [code used in lecture 16](https://ds100.org/sp24/resources/assets/lectures/lec16/lec16.html) if you're confused on how to implement cross-validation.

 ### `ValueError: Per-column arrays must each be 1-dimensional`
 If you're passing the tests for `5d` but getting this error in `5f`, then your `Y` variable is likely a `DataFrame` instead of a `Series`. `sklearn` models like `LinearRegression` expect `X` to be a 2D datatype (ie. `DataFrame`, 2D `NumPy` array) and `Y` to be a 1D datatype (ie. `Series`, 1D `NumPy` array).